Brigham Young University–Idaho: Ricks College

-BYU-Idaho
+BYU–Idaho

 On June 21, 2000, the LDS Church announced that Ricks College would become a four-year institution known as Brigham Young University–Idaho.
 This change became official just over a year later on August 10, 2001.
-Among the changes were the elimination of the intercollegiate athletic program and the institution of a larger activities and intramural athletics program.
+Among the associated changes were the elimination of the intercollegiate athletic program and the institution of a larger activities and intramural athletics program.
 The college also established a "three-track" system which admits students on a specific track of two semesters (including the Spring semester) rather than the standard fall and winter semesters.
-Among other changes to campus facilities to accommodate the associated growth, the Hyrum Manwaring Student Center was renovated and enlarged and a new auditorium building, the BYU–Idaho Center, with seating for 15,000 was built.
+Among other changes to campus facilities to accommodate the associated growth, the Hyrum Manwaring Student Center was renovated and enlarged and a new auditorium building, the BYU–Idaho Center, with seating for 15,000, was built.
 The buildings were dedicated in December 2010.

 Campus

 The campus sits on a hill overlooking the city of Rexburg and the Snake River Valley and includes nearly forty major buildings and residence halls on over 400 acre.
 Off-campus facilities include a Livestock Center and the Henry's Fork Outdoor Learning Center near Rexburg.
 The Teton Lodge and Quickwater Lodge near Victor, Idaho, are utilized as student leadership and service centers.

 The main campus includes a planetarium, an arboretum, and geology and wildlife museums.
 The college also operates several athletic fields and facilities around campus which are used to support intramural programs and the expanded student activities program that was instituted when intercollegiate sports were discontinued in 2001.
-Facilities include a football and track stadium, tennis courts, general use fields and the John Hart Physical Education building, which 4,000 seats in its main gym and is used for athletic events and concerts.
+Facilities include a football and track stadium, tennis courts, general use fields and the John Hart Physical Education building, which seats 4,000 in its main gym and is used for athletic events and concerts.
 The building also includes a large fitness center, a pool, auxiliary gymnasiums, racquetball courts and equipment room, all of which are open to students, faculty and staff.
-On December 17, 2010, the BYU-Idaho Center was dedicated and opened to students.
+On December 17, 2010, the BYU–Idaho Center was dedicated and opened to students.
 The 435000 sqft building contains a 15,000-seat auditorium used for the weekly campus devotional, graduation ceremonies and concerts.
 The building also features a multi-purpose area with 10 basketball courts and can be subdivided by drop dividers as needed.
 The David O. McKay Library holds a collection of over 300,000 volumes with about 142,000 transactions processed by the library's circulation services annually.

 In support of the fine arts and entertainment, the campus also includes the Ruth H. Barrus Concert Hall which houses the acclaimed Ruffatti organ, the third largest organ owned by the Church after those housed in the Salt Lake Tabernacle and Conference Center, respectively.
 KBYI-FM, a 100,000 watt public radio station, also broadcasts to eastern Idaho and parts of Wyoming and Montana from the campus.